-The Environmental Health Project (EHP) Medical Toolbox is a collection of public health materials and resources for use by health professionals and community members.
-Its purpose is to inform health care providers and others in the community about the contribution of unconventional oil and gas development (UOGD or “fracking”) exposure to health risks for persons living near these activities.
+EHP’s Medical Toolbox is a collection of public health materials and resources for use by health care professionals related to the public health risks of unconventional oil and gas development (UOGD or “fracking”).

 Environmental Health Medical Toolkit